Idaho, ID

 The Aid for Aged, Blind, and Disabled (AABD) Program, the other cash assistance under TANF, provides a certain amount of cash each month for individuals who are 65 or older, blind, or disabled.

-Idaho Food Stamp Program #
+Idaho Supplemental Nutrition Assistance Program (SNAP) #

 Eligible households will be issued an Idaho Quest Card which can be used instead of cash to purchase food items at one of the 1,100 authorized retail locations around the state.